Jill Biden pays surprise visit to Ukraine, meets first lady

 ’It’s so hard to understand,” the first lady replied.

-Biden went from table to table, meeting the mothers and kids.
-She told some of the women that she wanted to come and “say the hearts of the American people are with the mothers of Ukraine.”
+She went from table to table meeting the mothers and kids, telling some of the women that she wanted to come and ”say the hearts of the American people are with the mothers of Ukraine.”

 “I just wanted to come and show you our support,” she said before departing for Vysne Nemecke.

-Note: This story has been corrected to reflect that the name of Ukraine’s first lady is Olena Zelenska, not Olena Zelenskyy.